matleborgne/linux/installations/fedora/5-ssd-and-battery-life-optimizations.md

 ### SSD Optimizations

 Debate is existing around the diverse methods to optimize a SSD disk.
-This is the informations I acquired about that :
+These are the informations I acquired about that :
 -